 But you need not resort to medicines alone for this; Yoga has a broad range of options to offer in this regard.
 We already discussed about the health benefits of practicing yoga.
-Following are the top 5 Yoga poses for digestion and constipation in the comforts of your home.
+Following are the top 6 Yoga poses for better digestion and constipation in the comforts of your home.

 Sit in a comfortable, cross-legged position on the floor.
 Move your hands behind your back and take your right wrist in your left hand.
 Now bend slowly forward, as if to press your chest against the floor.
 If you can touch the floor with your forehead ,and then with your chin.
 But don’t force; just bend as far as you comfortably are able.
 And take care to breathe normally throughout the exercise.
 Try to time your breathing so that you exhale as you bend forward, and then inhale as you slowly come back up.

 Repeat 3-7 times, holding the forward position for ten seconds during each repetition. as you progress, try to reduce the number of repetitions while increasing the duration of the forward bend , maximum of two minutes.